supersmile2009/putler-kaput/README.md

 `enabled` - bool.
 Task will be ignored if set to false.

 `durationSecs` - int.
 How long a single run of the task should last, amount of time in seconds.

+`args` - app-specific command-line arguments.
+So far used only for DRipper.
+See [DRipper repo](https://github.com/alexmon1989/russia_ddos) for details.